Rahulm94/Rahulm94/README.md

 - 👋 Hi, I’m Rahul Mohan
+- I have over 2 years of experience in Project Management in the EdTech industry.
+I am currenly undergoing a Post Graduate programme in Data Science & Engineering.
+I am curious about using data driven insights for real world problem solving.
-- 👀 I’m interested in Data Science & ML
+- 👀 I’m interested in Data Science & Machine Learning
 - 🌱 I’m currently learning Supervised ML (Classification)
 - 💞️ I’m looking to collaborate on ML Projects
 - 📫 How to reach me ...